stelligent/minimal-pipeline-gem/README.md

 > Helper gem to manage pipeline deploy tasks

 A Simple gem to help orchestrate pipeline tasks in ruby.
+It currently supports deploying containers to ECS via CloudFormation.

 ## Tools Used
 * Docker